Orthogonal frequency-division multiplexing: Vector OFDM (VOFDM)

 where $H_m(z) = \sum_l h_{Ml+m}z^{-l}$ is the $m$th polyphase component of the channel $H(z), 0 \leq m \leq M - 1$.
 From (1), one can see that the original ISI channel is converted to $N$ many vector subchannels of vector size $M$.
 There is no ISI across these vector subchannels but there is ISI inside each vector subchannel.
 In each vector subchannel, at most $M$ many symbols are interfered each other.
 Clearly, when the vector size $M = 1$, the above VOFDM returns to OFDM and when $M > L$ and $N = 1$, it becomes the SC-FDE.
 The vector size $M$ is a parameter that one can choose freely and properly in practice and controls the ISI level.
 There may be a trade-off between vector size $M$, demodulation complexity at the receiver, and FFT size, for a given channel bandwidth.
+Equation (1) is mathematically new for an ISI channel, when the vector size $M>1$.

 Note that the length of the CP part in the sequential form does not have to be an integer multiple of the vector size, $\Gamma M$.
 One can truncate the above vectorized CP to a sequential CP of length not less than the ISI channel length, which will not affect the above demodulation.

 Also note that there exist many other different generalizations/forms of OFDM, to see their essential differences, it is critical to see their corresponding received signal equations to demodulate.
 The above VOFDM is the earliest and the only one that achieves the received signal equation (1) and/or its equivalent form, although it may have different implementations at transmitter vs. different IFFT algorithms.